 For unique interest in the home, look for the Fittonia nerve plant.
 When purchasing these plants, be aware it may also be called the mosaic plant or painted net leaf.
 Growing nerve plants is easy and so is nerve plant care.

 Fittonia Nerve Houseplants

 The nerve plant, or Fittonia argyroneura, from the Acanthaceae (Acanthus) family, is a tropically found plant with striking leaves of pink and green, white and green, or green and red.
 Foliage is primarily olive green with veining taking on the alternate hue.
-For specific color characteristics, look for other Fittonia nerve houseplant, such as F. argyroneura with silver white veins or F. pearcei, the carmine pink-veined beauty.
+For specific color characteristics, look for other Fittonia nerve houseplants, such as F. argyroneura with silver-white veins or F. pearcei, the carmine pink-veined beauty.